reznikmm/garlic/README.md

 '96, Montreux, Switzerland, June 1996, published as Lecture Notes in Computer Science 1088, pp. 198 - 210, Springer 1996.

-The ZIP filter has been built on top of the zlib library developed by Jean-loup Gailly and Mark Adler.
-See Garlic/zlib/README for details.

 GLADE replay features is part of a free contribution (04/97) from [D. Neri](mailto:d92-dne@nada.kth.se),
 KTH (Royal Institute of Technology, Stockholm, Sweden).